mett29/mett29.github.io/_posts/2019-09-25-linear-regression.md

 L(\boldsymbol{w}) = \frac{1}{2}\sum_{n=1}^{N}\{(t_n - \boldsymbol{w}^T\phi(x_n))^2\} \ + \ \frac{\lambda}{2}\boldsymbol{w}^T\boldsymbol{w}
 $$

-This particular choice of regularizer is known as ridge regression or **weight decay**, since in online learning algorithms it encourages weigth values to decay towards zero, unless supported by the data.$\\$
+This particular choice of regularizer is known as ridge regression or **weight decay**, since in online learning algorithms it encourages weigth values to decay towards zero, unless supported by the data.

 The advantage of Ridge regression is that the loss function remains quadratic in $\boldsymbol{w}$, so its exact minimizer can be found in closed form.

 ## Lasso regression